 In this case reported by Dr. Rubin, the patient is obviously suffering from severe bisexual conflict, uncertain whether he is male or female.
-He is in the throes of what is termed a "homosexual panic," caused by his ego's repression of his effeminate, samesex, sexual cravings which are threatening to erupt from the unconscious into consciousness, which is the only pathway they can use to gain orgasmic satisfaction and consequent diminution of their drive.
+He is in the throes of what is termed a "homosexual panic," caused by his ego's repression of his effeminate, same-sex, sexual cravings which are threatening to erupt from the unconscious into consciousness, which is the only pathway they can use to gain orgasmic satisfaction and consequent diminution of their drive.
 The "paranoid ideation" is the direct result of this bisexual conflict.

-Such fundamental doubts about their sex, though seldom expressly stated in the literature (Bleuler, 1951; Rosen, 1953) we have found an invariable feature of schizophrenia (Macalpine, 1954; Macalpine and Hunter, 1953, 1954a, 1954b, 1955.
+Such fundamental doubts about their sex, though seldom expressly stated in the literature (Bleuler, 1951; Rosen, 1953) we have found an invariable feature of schizophrenia (Macalpine, 1954; Macalpine and Hunter, 1953, 1954a, 1954b, 1955.)

-[Memoirs of My Nervous Illness, Daniel Paul Schreber, translated by Ida Macalpine and Richard A. Hunter, Wm.
-Dawson & Sons, Ltd., London, 1955, p.
-407.]
+[Dr. jur.
+Daniel Paul Schreber (1842-1911), Memoirs of My Nervous Illness, Leipzig, Germany 1903.
+Translated, Edited, with Introduction, Notes and Discussion by Drs.
+Ida Macalpine and Richard A. Hunter, Wm.
+Dawson & Sons, Ltd., London, 1955, pp. 147-148.]